Dehumidifiers

 THE PRODUCT:

 A dehumidifier collects water vapor from the air, decreasing the humidity of the surrounding area.
-Dehumidifiers include both portable and whole-home dehumidifiers.
+Dehumidifiers include both portable and whole-home units.
 Portable dehumidifiers can be easily moved from one room to another, while whole-home dehumidifiers are often used in conjunction with a home’s HVAC system and are designed to be connected to ductwork.
 Dehumidifiers work by using a refrigeration system to cool air to the point where moisture in the air condenses.

 THE STANDARD: